gustavo-alberto/MicroManipulatorStepper/README.md

 ### ⚙ CAD-Files

-All CAD models are made in FreeCAD, to allow everyone to view and modify the design without subscribing or paying for a propriatary CAD solution.
+All CAD models are made in **FreeCAD**, to allow everyone to view and modify the design without subscribing or paying for a propriatary CAD solution.
 Note that most components are already disgned with the goal to make them easily machinable on a 3-Axis CNC-Mill.
 You can also 3D-Print the parts but have to live with thermal drift (carbon filled filaments cam reduce this problem).